naga-mantha/tempcode/apps/layout/documentation.md

 - Create a layout: Go to /layouts/, use the Create Layout form.
 You’re redirected to the layout.
 - Add blocks: Open Edit Layout, pick a block from the dropdown; it adds immediately via AJAX.
 Widths inherit initially; adjust below.
  - Reorder/resize: Drag rows to change order (auto-saves).
 Changing any width dropdown auto-saves.
-- Manage layout filters: Use Layout Filter dropdown to select a preset; expand Filter Conditions to apply live overrides across all blocks; Manage Filters to edit or create presets.
+- Manage layout filters: Use Layout Filter dropdown to select a preset; expand Filter Conditions to apply live overrides across all blocks; Manage Filters saves presets (persistent), while the collapsible applies live, non-persistent overrides.
 - Reset: Click Reset to clear all query params and return to default view.

 Edge Cases and Rules

 - LayoutFilterConfig delete is protected when it’s the only config; deleting a default promotes another to default.
 - Visibility: Non-staff layouts default to private; staff can set public via form.
+Owners cannot edit or delete public layouts unless staff; delete view restricts non-staff to private layouts.
 - Slug uniqueness: Enforced per user for clarity and stable routing.

 Extensibility Notes